Automattic/wp-calypso/client/lib/analytics/docs/page-views.md

 ## Paths Conventions

-There are currently no enforced rules for page views paths reporting but, where possible, they should be normalized and the variables values replaced by placeholders.
+There are currently no enforced rules for the reporting page views' paths but, where possible, we should normalize them and replace the variables' values with placeholders.

 E.g. the path `/comments/all/example.wordpress.com/1234` should be reported as `/comments/all/:site/:post_id`.

 As a rule of thumb:

-- The **site fragment** should be reported simply as `:site`.
+- Report **site fragment** simply as `:site`.
-- **IDs** should be reported as `:element_id` (notice the snake case).
+- Report **IDs** as `:element_id` (notice the snake case).
-- **Non-enumerable, infinite, or unknown variables** (e.g. the domain name in `/domains/manage/:domain/edit/:site`) should be reported without unnecessary qualifiers.
+- Report **Non-enumerable, infinite, or unknown variables** (e.g. the domain name in `/domains/manage/:domain/edit/:site`) without unnecessary qualifiers.
-- The value of **enumerable, finite, or known variables** should be reported instead of the placeholder where it make sense (e.g. if changing the variable value results in a page change, as it happens for the status in `/comments/spam/:site`).
+- Report the value of **enumerable, finite, or known variables** instead of the placeholder where it makes sense (e.g. if changing the variable value results in a page change, as it happens for the status in `/comments/spam/:site`).

-Where possible, paths should be hardcoded, without relying on helper functions (e.g. `sectionify( context.path )`) that might result in inconsistent reporting.
+Where possible, hardcode paths without relying on helper functions (e.g. `sectionify( context.path )`) that might result in inconsistent reporting.
 This will also make the path easier to find in searches.

 Some examples of **what to do**: